Josh Cassidy

+Cassidy won the Sydney Marathon in 2023 and 2024.

 Cassidy joined the Canadian team for the 2022 Commonwealth Games in Birmingham, and was named as co-flagbearer for the opening ceremony alongside weightlifter Maude Charron.
 He came in 4th in the men's T54 marathon.

 Personal life

 Josh Cassidy was born in Ottawa on November 15, 1984.
 He was diagnosed with neuroblastoma cancer in the spine and abdomen weeks after birth.
 He was given a very low chance of survival but was declared cancer-free after 5 years of remission, but it left his legs partially paralyzed.
-He is the oldest of ten children.
+He lived across Canada during his father's career in the military as a fighter pilot, where they resided at several base locations.
+When Josh was nine, his family settled on a farm in Bruce County, Ontario.
+Josh is the oldest of ten children.

-He has graduated from Sheridan College with a Bachelor of Applied Arts.
+He has graduated from Sheridan College with a Bachelor of Applied Arts in Illustration.